JoseFAndrade/Arknights-Crawler/README.md

  - Big Functions: It's very hard for me to be able to break down the code in certain functions.
 I don't have a full understanding of how the best way it is to split up a function that contains many lines, but does such a simple thing.
  - Bad practices with xpath: I ended up indexing a lot of the html with xpath specific tags which in my opinion are not the best way to deal with the problem.
 If a modification happens to the website it can easily mess up the xpath.
 I started to apply a better method half way through the project.
 # Future features
+ - Revise my code.
+Go through every file and start figuring out what areas have bad practices and then go through and start applying fixes to them.
  - Want to create another project that turns all of the information gathered here into an API.